-The Bank accords deserving employees a venue for professional advancement through continuing education in specialized courses in their field of expertise during off-work hours, which is deemed beneficial to both the individual and the Bank.
+It is a corporate vision to accord deserving employees a venue for professional advancement through training and specialized courses in the field of expertise and continuing education during off-work hours which is deemed beneficial to both the individual and the Bank.

-For its employees to become effective in their jobs, the Bank regularly conducts training needs analysis to know the skills needed for professional enhancement of its employees.

-The Bank provides both external and internal training as deemed necessary.
+For its employees to become effective in their jobs, the bank regularly conducts training needs analysis to know what are the skills needed for enhancement.
+The bank then provides both external and internal training as deemed necessary.
 Employees who are recommended to be sent to external training are granted full assistance.

-Members of the Board are required to attend external training related to Corporate Governance, Anti-Money Laundering, and the like.
+Members of the Board are required to attend external training related to Corporate Governance, AMLA seminars, and the like.
 Participation in gatherings initiated by the Rural Bankers of the Philippines was also instrumental for the Board of Directors to be kept abreast of the latest trends in the banking industry and on updates in the regulations.

-The Bank also takes advantage of technology through online learning.
-Through webinars, employees are provided with reading materials, audiovisual presentations, and educational videos to get updated and well-informed of the latest trends to enrich their skills and competencies towards productivity and efficiency.
+The Bank also takes advantage of the technology in its launching of webinars.
+Through webinars, employees are provided with reading materials, audiovisual presentations, and educational videos to get updated and well-informed of the latest trends pertinent to enriching skills and competencies gearing towards productivity and efficiency.